neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Advanced configuration options

 For advanced configuration options, see [neonConfig configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#neonconfig-configuration), in the Neon serverless driver GitHub readme.

+## Developing locally with the Neon serverless driver

+The Neon serverless driver allows you to query data over **HTTP** or **WebSockets** in place of TCP, but Postgres does not support those connection methods natively.
+To use the Neon serverless driver locally requires running a local instance of Neon's proxy and configuring it to talk to your local Postgres database.

+To deploy a local setup, you can follow the steps in this community guide: [Local Development with Neon](https://neon.tech/guides/local-development-with-neon).
+The guide shows how to use a [community-developed Docker compose file](https://github.com/TimoWilhelm/local-neon-http-proxy) to set up a local Postgres database and and Neon proxy service.
+This setup supports connections over both WebSockets and HTTP.

 ## Example applications